-The purpose of the present paper is to present algorithms for permissibility, iterated admissibility and full permissibility that build on the key concepts introduced by Perea (2011), thereby making such established procedures comparable to the new algorithm for proper rationalizability.
-Section 2 introduces these key concepts: preference restrictions and likelihood orderings.
-Above we have already illustrated in the game of Figure 0 how the working of iterated admissibility and proper rationalizability can be described in terms of likelihood orderings, indicating which strategies are deemed infinitely more likely than others.
-Section 3 introduces algorithms that iterately eliminates likelihood orderings, for the concepts of permissibility, iterated admissibility and full permissibility.
+Section 2 defines the notions of likelihood orderings and preference restrictions and explores how a player's set of likelihood orderings corresponds to (possibly incomplete) preferences over the player's own strategies.
+Section 3 introduces algorithms that iteratedly eliminate likelihood orderings, for the concepts of permissibility, iterated admissibility and full permissibility.
 These algorithms are thus comparable with the one for proper rationalizability.
 Section 4 then puts these algorithms to use.
 In particular, we offer examples further illuminating the differences between iterated admissibility, proper rationalizability and full permissibility.
 Moreover, we provide a sufficient condition under which iterated admissibility does not rule out properly rationalizable strategies.
 Finally, we use the algorithms to examine an economically relevant strategic situation, namely a bilateral commitment bargaining game which has been analyzed by Ellingsen and Miettinen (2008).
-Section 5 offers concluding remarks, while an appendix contains all proofs.
+Section 5 offers concluding remarks, in particular by discussing the relevance of our algorithms for epistemic analysis.
+An appendix contains all proofs.